 Amplitude Experiment's remote evaluation servers allow for targeting based on user properties previously identified with the user.
 Since the CDN caches responses based only on user properties passed explicitly in the request, the caller may still receive stale results for up to 1 hour, even if the user properties in Amplitude Analytics are updated and would cause the user to be evaluated into a different variant.

-User properties used in time-sensitive targeting rules should be explicitly passed to the variant fetch request in order to receive the most up-to-date variants for a user.
+User properties used in time-sensitive targeting rules should be explicitly passed to the variant fetch request to receive the most up-to-date variants for a user.

 You may want to use behavioral cohorts defined in Amplitude Analytics in your flag and experiment targeting.
 Since experiment cohorts are computed hourly, and the CDN cache TTL is also hourly, a user may be delayed from being targeted to a variant for up-to 2 hours in the worst case.

-We recommend only using dynamic cohort targeting for flags and experiments where the inclusion in a variant of a flag is not time-sensitive.
+Amplitude Experiment recommends only using dynamic cohort targeting for flags and experiments where the inclusion in a variant of a flag isn't time-sensitive.